 Big Creek Missions is an inter-denominational Christian ministry center and is recognized by the IRS as a 501c3 non-profit organization.
 We work alongside multiple organizations, individuals, and dozens of churches seeking to glorify Christ in Appalachia and in the hearts of believers.

 Based in Bear Branch, Kentucky, we work to connect churches and volunteer groups from across the country with needs that exist in the Leslie, Clay, and Perry County areas.
-Our newest location is based in Wheelwright, Kentucky and ministers in Floyd and Pike Counties.
+Our newest location is based in Wheelwright, Kentucky and ministers in Floyd county.

-Our primary task is to locating ministry opportunities for churches who travel to our area, in addition to providing accommodations for those groups.
-By connecting those churches with needs, we are able to reach out to our community in several ways.
+Our primary task is to connect mission groups with needs in our community.
+We provide accomodations and direction for those teams.
+By connecting those churches with needs, we are able offer services and ministries to our community that otherwise would not be available.
 We offer: